 Receive a real life history lesson and travel back in time with a visit to Blessingbourne’s Carriage & Costume Museum which is home to a unique collection of original carriages and coaches, buggies, penny farthings, a genuine Romany caravan, old farm machinery and even a UN helicopter.

 Breathe in the fresh country estate air and enjoy a family walk, through the bespoke Walking Trails around private Lakes and mature woodland.
-Children can spend some time exploring the outdoor play area which features climbing frames and slides or enjoy a game of tennis.
+Children can spend some time exploring the outdoor play area or enjoy a game of tennis.

-Walking Trails open 7 days a week – £3.50 parking
+Walking Trails open 7 days a week – £5.00 Per Car

-Enjoy an angling break to Blessingbourne Estate and fish in the Estate’s private lake combined with day trips to the variety of quality angling locations nearby including Upper and Lower Lough Erne, the River Erne, Lough Melvin River Blackwater and Colebrooke River.
+Enjoy an angling break to Blessingbourne Estate and enjoy coarse fishing in the Estate’s private lough Fadda combined with day trips to the variety of quality angling locations nearby including Upper and Lower Lough Erne, the River Erne, Lough Melvin River Blackwater and Colebrooke River.

 Set amongst mature woodlands the largest of the lakes is approximately 3m deep and is best known for Pike and Perch fishing.
 It is synonymous with monster pike; with the record weight of 38lb.
 Anglers can also fish for Roach as well as plentiful stocks of smaller fish.